khufkens/Free-Science-Definition/README.md

 - The freedom to distribute copies of your modified research results to others (freedom 3).
 By doing this you can give the whole community a chance to benefit from your changes.
 Access to the source code and data is a precondition for this.

+## History

+All changes to the content in chronological order:

+- 2018-09-05 11:45 Setup framework

+## Footnotes

 [1] This can be very broadly defined, including anyone who applies the scientific method or wants to contribute to any part of science (e.g. citizen science).